Starting Flower Seeds Indoors: A Step-by-Step Guide

 Starting your own flower seeds indoors and watching the enchanting process of a seed growing into a flower brings hours of pleasure.
 It’s a cost-effective hobby that will provide color and beauty to fill your flower boxes, patios, and garden for summertime joy!
 Why not experiment with starting your own flower seeds right at home!
 Here’s my simple step-by-step guide.

 Flowers truly feed the soul.
-My love of growing flowers began during a time in my life where I was stuck sitting in a chair for three months while recovering from an accident.
+My love of growing flowers began during a time in my life where I was stuck sitting in a chair for 3 months while recovering from an accident.
 The process of watering daily and seeing a seed germinate, sprout, and grow tapped into the healing power of nature.

-Every flower has specific growing needs to initiate the ‘wake up’ from dormancy and start the germination process.
-When those needs are met with proper water, oxygen, temperature and either light or darkness, the embryo begins to swell and the protective seed covering breaks open.
-Once open, the root, or radicle emerges and begins the slow process of reaching down into the soil to anchor itself, access water and begin to grow.
-It is a miraculous process that. with a little patience and attention, rewards the sower on multiple levels.
+Every flower has specific growing needs to initiate the “wake-up” from dormancy and start the germination process.
+When those needs are met with proper water, oxygen, temperature, and either light or darkness, the embryo begins to swell and the protective seed covering breaks open.
+Once open, the root, or radicle, emerges and begins the slow process of reaching down into the soil to anchor itself, access water, and begin to grow.
+It is a miraculous process that, with a little patience and attention, rewards the sower on multiple levels.

 What You Will Need